Connecting students to the world

 - what makes our port a sustainable one

 In addition to the formal program, we also have online learning resources and activities available for classrooms related to the presentation, such as quizzes, word searches, crossword puzzles, supplemental videos, map and Kahoot activities below.

 Part 1: 60 minute presentation (intro to the port and five business sectors)

-Part 2: 60 minute presentation (sustainability, imports, exports and international trade)
+Part 2: 60 minute presentation (sustainability, imports/exports, international trade, occupations and review)